-More victims suspected in Dunedin sexual abuse case
+Waitress' horror: Victim comes face to face with abuser Tony Watts who she thought was dead

 In the late 1980s and early '90s two women independently described to police how the same Dunedin man sexually attacked them.

-Yet for nearly 30 years their "high-risk" abuser Tony Clive Watts (54) roamed free in the community.
+Yet for nearly 30 years their "high-risk" abuser, Tony Clive Watts, 54, roamed free in the community.

 Now police - who say they can find no record of the complaints - believe there are more victims and are urging them to come forward.